GSamLabs/EnableBatteryStatsPermission/README.md

 This Xposed mod will enable any Battery Monitor application which consumes Android battery statistics to work when running KitKat (or later).
-The app developer may chose to integrate this function directly into their in which case this standalone module is not needed.
+The app developer may chose to integrate this function directly into their app, in which case this standalone module is not needed.

 * How do I install this?
 HELP!